fabian-stoeckl/fabian-stoeckl.github.io/index.md

 <br/>

 ## *Working Papers*

-&nbsp;
-: **Is Substitutability the New Efficiency?
+**Is Substitutability the New Efficiency?
 Endogenous Investment in the Elasticity of Substitution Between Clean and Dirty Energy**<br/>
 *DIW Discussion Paper No. 1886*<br/>
 [
 [download](https://www.diw.de/documents/publikationen/73/diw_01.c.795781.de/dp1886.pdf){:target="_blank"}